ts4z/irata/README.md

 It was used by a few proper poker rooms in the '00s, notably Bay 101 and Bellagio.
 Much of this clock is inspired by Patrick's work, in particular, the key bindings are very familiar.
 (Patrick's clock is no longer maintained and has some limitations I didn't want to live with.)
+Patrick has also contributed several usability suggestions, some of which I even implemented.

 There are quite a few inside jokes in the current state of the code.